Market

 4.20 Additional Regulatory Information detailed in clause 6L of General Instructions given in Part I of Division II of the Schedule III to the Companies Act, 2013 are furnished to the extent applicable to the Company.

-On March 23, 2022, the Ministry of Corporate Affairs (MCA) has notified Companies (Indian Accounting Standards) Amendment Rules, 2022.
-This notification has resulted into amendments in the following existing accounting standards which are applicable to company from April 1, 2022.
+On March 31,2023, the Ministry of Corporate Affairs (MCA) has notified Companies (Indian Accounting Standards) Amendment Rules, 2023.
+This notification has resulted into amendments in the following existing accounting standards which are applicable to company from April 1, 2023.

-ii.
-Ind AS 109 - Financial Instrument
+i Ind AS 107 - Financial Instruments Disclosures

 Application of above standards are not expected to have any significant impact on the company's financial statements.